RimshaFayyaz13/AI-Medical-Speech-Bot/README.md

-🩺 AI Medical Chatbot
+## 🩺 AI Medical Chatbot
 An intelligent AI-powered medical assistant that can analyze medical images (e.g., skin conditions like acne) and text queries to predict possible diseases or conditions.
-Built using Groq API with the LLaMA 3 model family for fast and accurate AI reasoning.
+Built using the Groq API with the LLaMA 3.1 8B Instant model for fast and accurate AI reasoning.

-🚀 Features
+## 🚀 Features
-🖼️ Accepts image input (e.g., skin conditions, medical reports).
+🖼️ Image Input: Analyze medical images (e.g., skin conditions, reports).

-🧠 Accepts text queries along with images.
+🧠 Multimodal Queries: Accepts both text and image input for improved context and prediction.

-🔥 Uses Groq's LLaMA 3.1 8B Instant model for fast response.
+⚡ Fast Responses: Utilizes Groq's LLaMA 3.1 8B Instant model.

-📦 Clean project structure for easy scalability.
+🧩 Modular Design: Clean and scalable project structure for easy enhancements.

-🛠️ Installation
+## 🛠️ Installation
-Clone the repository
+1. Clone the Repository

-bash
-Copy code
 git clone https://github.com/RimshaFayyaz13/ai-medical-chatbot.git
 cd ai-medical-chatbot

-Create and activate a virtual environment
+3. Create and Activate a Virtual Environment

-Windows:
+On Windows:

-bash
-Copy code
 python -m venv chatenv
 chatenv\Scripts\activate
+On macOS/Linux:

+python3 -m venv chatenv
+source chatenv/bin/activate

-📸 How It Works
+## 📸 How It Works
-The script reads an image, encodes it in base64, and sends it to Groq API.
+The script reads and encodes a medical image (e.g., images/acne.jpg) in Base64.

-Along with the image, a text query (like "What disease is shown?") is sent.
+A text query like "What disease is shown?" is combined with the image.

+Both the image and query are sent to the Groq API.

-The AI model predicts and sends a response back.
+The LLaMA model analyzes the input and returns a diagnostic response.

-Example image input: images/acne.jpg
-Example query: "What is the disease in the image?"

-⚙️ Technologies Used
+## ⚙️ Technologies Used
-Python 3
+✅ Python 3

-Groq API
+✅ Groq API

-ffmpeg

-Base64 Encoding
+✅ Base64 Encoding

+✅ ffmpeg (for image/audio preprocessing)

+🧪 Example
+## Input Type	Example
+Image	images/acne.jpg
+Query	"What is the disease in the image?"
+Output	"The condition appears to be acne vulgaris.
+You may consult a dermatologist."

-🤝 Contributing
+## 🤝 Contributing
-Pull requests are welcome!
+Contributions are welcome! 💬
-For major changes, please open an issue first to discuss what you would like to change.

-📜 License
-This project is licensed under the MIT License.

-🚀 Let's build the future of AI-driven healthcare together!
+If you'd like to propose a new feature or improvement, feel free to open an issue.

+For pull requests, please make sure your changes are well-tested and documented.